 However, massage can't heal tissue injuries and painful body parts like red light therapy.

+In a research study, experts provided evidence that when light therapy is complemented along with other therapies, it increases efficacy.
 Penetration of light to the cellular level also makes light therapy more effective for pain relief and healing tissue injuries.
 Along with that, light tends to penetrate deep tissues evenly and helps in speedy recovery.

 Back Pain and Joint Pain